 Can you help me if I’ve gone into debt?

 We appreciate that you may have trouble paying your bill from time to time.
-If you find yourself in this situation, please call us on 01202 612 236 or email [email protected].
+If you find yourself in this situation, please contact us.
 We can work with you to find an affordable way for you to manage your bills.

 What happens if I’m struggling to pay my bills?

 If you’re struggling to pay your energy bill, we will:

 - Inform you that you’re in debt and ask you to contact us

 - Assess your vulnerability, hardship status and ability to pay

 - Come to an arrangement that enables you to pay, e.g. through a debt repayment plan

 If we’re unable to contact you using the details you’ve supplied, you fail to agree to any of our payment solutions or you do not keep up with agreed payments, we will take action to recover the debt.

 In the first instance, we may arrange for a third-party debt collector to visit your home to discuss your payment options.
 If you decline this or they’re unable to speak with you, we will apply for a warrant to access your property to install a prepayment meter.